-FIFSW welcomes three new professors and three Provost’s Postdoctoral FellowsCategories: Faculty in the News
+FIFSW welcomes three new professors and three Provost’s Postdoctoral FellowsCategories: Faculty

 We are pleased to announce the appointment of three new dynamic and highly sought-after faculty members.

 Dr. Kyle Ganson, PhD, joined FIFSW as an Assistant Professor effective July 1, 2020.
 Professor Ganson earned his PhD from Simmons University.
 He has over 7 years of post-MSW clinical practice experience working with adolescents and adults in a variety of mental health care settings.
 His practice has largely focused on individuals and families experiencing major mental health concerns, with a particular interest and expertise in eating disorders treatment.

 Dr. Ashley Quinn, PhD, also joined us, effective July 1, 2020 as an Assistant Professor in Child Welfare and Indigenous Children, Families & Community.
 An FIFSW alumna, Professor Quinn is an Indigenous researcher and teacher whose focus includes the role of Indigenous culture and identity in the long-term developmental outcomes among children and youth in the child welfare system.

 Dr. Harry Taylor, PhD, will join us as an Assistant Professor July 1, 2021 after completing his post-doctoral fellowship at Duke University.
 Professor Taylor earned his PhD at the Brown School at Washington University in St. Louis.
 His research addresses the prevalence, risk factors, and associative health outcomes of social isolation and loneliness among older adult Black Americans and informs risk assessments, intervention programs, and policies to mitigate the adverse health effects of isolation and loneliness.

 We are also pleased to welcome three of the Provost’s Postdoctoral Fellows.